• About

 The most known statues are probably the giant crawling babies at Zizkov Tower and at Kampa Island.
 In the same area, you can also see a statue of two men urinating on the map of Czech Republic in front of the Kafka’s Museum.

-If you fancy seeing more fun sculptures, take a 5 minutes walk towards the Charles Square and take the Myslikova Street to the Mosaics Hotel (and you can carry on to Dancing House few streets away).
+If you fancy seeing more fun sculptures, take a 5 minute walk towards Charles Square and take Myslikova Street to the Mosaics Hotel (and you can carry on to Dancing House a few streets away).

 In front of the hotel you’ll see giant mushrooms, which are also on the roof and in the side road you’ll see statues of men and women with an umbrella hanging from above.
 And if you look up you’ll also see a giant beetle on the house opposite.
 These statues are the work of other talented artists Michal Trpak, Alexandra Kolackova and Veronika Psotkova.